• About Texas Travel Talk

 6. Take A Photo With Big Tex

 No visit to the state fair is complete until you’ve eaten your weight in fried food.
 Fried fruit loops, fried butter, fried Oreos, fried beer, fried Twinkies…you get the drift.
-Sure, most of the food is ridiculously unhealthy and a bit odd.
+Most of the food is remarkably unhealthy and somewhat unusual.
 But that makes it more fun!

 7. Hike Through A State Park